akashgiricse/lets-quiz/README.md

 ### Features of the quiz:

-* Every question is multiple choice question.
+* Every question is multiple-choice questions.
 * Every question is displayed only once per user.
 * Questions are displayed randomly for every user.
 * If the user presses refresh or go back to the previous page, there will be a new question for the user and the question he/she was on will be counted as attempted.